adamsilver/maintainablecss.com-jekyll/_chapters/06-modules.md

 ## Modules vs components

-Sometimes it can be tricky to decide whether something is a component or a module.
-For example a header is a module and it might contain a logo and a navigation menu as part of it.
+Sometimes it's hard to decide whether something is a component or a module.
+For example, you might have a header module containing a logo and a menu.
 Are these components or modules?

-Ultimately it doesn't matter too much and you can use your own experience to decide.
-For me, in a recent project it made sense for the logo to be a component of the header, and the navigation menu to be a module within the header.
+In a recent project of mine, it made sense for the logo to be a component of the header.
+But the menu was a module within it.

-Ultimately, only you understand *your* project requirements and if you get this wrong, changing a component for a module or vice versa is a very easy thing to do.
+Ultimately, nobody understands your requirements as well as you do.
+Through experience you'll get a feel for it.
+And if you get it wrong, changing from a component to a module (and vice versa) is easy.

 ## Creating a module